 Merkur has discontinued production probably due to the complexity in terms of production cost and price.

-It’s simply too expensive and with cheaper options like the Futur and Vision.
+It’s just too expensive and with cheaper options like the Futur and Vision.
 It’s really hard spending $150 for that’s hard to clean.
 This isn’t an everyday razor by any means.

-Unfortunately, Merkur pretty much dominates the market for adjustable razors and really you have two options – the Futur and the Progress.
-If you don’t mind buying something second-hand, the have a long look at the Gillette Fat Boy.
+Unfortunately, Merkur pretty much dominates the market for adjustable razors, and indeed you have two options – the Futur and the Progress.

 Going Retro: Gillette Fat Boy

-Remember that condition will vary and you’ll have to do due diligence by checking the condition with the seller before buying.
+Remember that condition will vary, and you’ll have to do due diligence by checking the status with the seller before buying.